• Skip to main content

 Instructions

-• Place the powdered gelatine and 125ml of cold water in a small bowl and allow to bloom and absorb all the water.
+• Place the powdered gelatine and 125ml of cold water in a small bowl and allow it to bloom and absorb all the water.

 • Weigh out the chocolate into a large bowl.